 setup.exe program inside it, or download the exe program directly and run it.

 Is there a virus in these?
 Some of the more paranoid anti-virus checkers (notably AntiVir) sometimes show that these downloads contain a "Generic trojan-dropper".
 This is a false positive.
 The files are clean.
-We have notified AntiVir and Ikarus that this a false positive and they may or may not pay attention to us.
-You can upload the files individually to their sites and they will be shown as clean.
-All the other major AV programs do not show a problem: see the result of Jotti's malware scan and another for the zip file above.
+You can upload the files individually to the AV vendors' sites and they will be shown as clean.

 You need to have administrator rights when installing and uninstalling.